Rabbit Logo

 It is roughly ovoid in shape, approximately two kilometers at its longest axis, and it absorbs about twelve percent more light than a simple mass calculation would predict.
 It does not respond to radio, laser communication, physical contact, or the various experimental approaches that have been tried and not publicized.
 Nothing has ever successfully docked with it.
 Probes sent to examine its surface have returned good telemetry up to a certain distance and then stopped returning anything.

 This has happened many hundreds of times now.
 The pattern is consistent.
 There is no apparent selection criterion — the Artifact has given ships to UTC officers, Compact engineers, Belter salvagers, Martian exiles, and people who declined to share their background with anyone.
 It gives at most one ship per person.
-If a captain loses their ship and returns to the Artifact, it gives them another.
+If a captain loses their ship, the lifepod transports them back to the Artifact, where they are issued a replacement.
 If a captain with a living ship approaches, nothing emerges.

 The theories are numerous.
 The Artifact is a probe from an extrasolar civilization, seeding the solar system with transport for reasons that make sense on a timeline longer than human history.
 It is a system left behind by a previous technological civilization, executing a program without understanding what that program was designed for.
 It is a device created by a future humanity and sent back, which would explain the familiar form factor of the singleships.
 It is something that defies causal reasoning and should not be analyzed in terms of origin or intent at all.